mattheworiordan/ably-cli/README.md

   CHANNELS...
 Channel name(s) to subscribe to

 FLAGS
+  -v, --verbose                    Output verbose logs
       --access-token=<value>       Overrides any configured access token used for the Control API --api-key=<value>            Overrides any configured API key used for the product APIs --cipher-algorithm=<value>   [default: aes] Encryption algorithm to use --cipher-key=<value>         Encryption key for decrypting messages (hex-encoded) --cipher-key-length=<value>  [default: 256] Length of encryption key in bits --cipher-mode=<value>        [default: cbc] Cipher mode to use --client-id=<value>          Overrides any default client ID when using API authentication.
-Use "none" to explicitly
-                               set no client ID.
+Use "none" to explicitly set no client ID.
 Not applicable when using token authentication.
-  --control-host=<value>       Override the host endpoint for the control API, which defaults to control.ably.net --delta                      Enable delta compression for messages --env=<value>                Override the environment for all product API calls --host=<value>               Override the host endpoint for all product API calls --json                       Output in JSON format --pretty-json                Output in colorized JSON format --rewind=<value>             Number of messages to rewind when subscribing --token=<value>              Authenticate using an Ably Token or JWT Token instead of an API key
+      --control-host=<value>       Override the host endpoint for the control API, which defaults to control.ably.net --delta                      Enable delta compression for messages
+      --env=<value>                Override the environment for all product API calls --host=<value>               Override the host endpoint for all product API calls --json                       Output in JSON format
+      --pretty-json                Output in colorized JSON format
+      --rewind=<value>             Number of messages to rewind when subscribing --token=<value>              Authenticate using an Ably Token or JWT Token instead of an API key

 DESCRIPTION
   Subscribe to messages published on one or more Ably channels